-Indian builders pledge 'green' homes in race to meet climate goals
+Indian builders pledge "green" homes in race to meet climate goals

 India, a relatively new player to green financing, has issued nearly $4.5 billion worth of green bonds so far, he said.

-For homeowners, green homes will create savings of 198 million kWh per year in electricity consumption, and 108 billion litres in water savings, according to SHLC.
+For homeowners, green homes will create savings of 198 million kWh per year in electricity consumption, and 108 billion liters in water savings, according to SHLC.

 This will reduce India's carbon footprint by approximately 0.2 million metric tons of carbon dioxide, it estimates.